-- 1. Original executed preliminary commitments for all financing must be submitted with the Application (as applicable), including but not limited to the following: - i.
-Construction financing. - ii.
-Non-DCA permanent financing. - iii.
-Bridge loans. - iv.
-Project-based Rental Assistance agreements. - v.
-Operating subsidy agreements. - vi.
-Limited partner (tax credit) equity. - vii.
-HUD letters by an authorized official from the Multifamily Housing Division stating that the Application is under serious consideration and Lender Preliminary Commitments for HUD assisted projects under 221(d)(3), 221(d)(4), 223(f), or 202 programs may be submitted with the Application, but owners must submit final MAP Invitations by the deadline noted on Exhibit A to Core Plan.. - viii.
+- 1. Original executed preliminary commitments for all financing must be submitted with the Application (as applicable), including but not limited to the following:

+- i.
+Construction financing.

+- ii.
+Non-DCA permanent financing.

+- iii.
+Bridge loans.

+- iv.
+Project-based Rental Assistance agreements.

+- v.
+Operating subsidy agreements.

+- vi.
+Limited partner (tax credit) equity.

+- vii.
+HUD letters by an authorized official from the Multifamily Housing Division stating that the Application is under serious consideration and Lender Preliminary Commitments for

+HUD assisted projects under 221(d)(3), 221(d)(4), 223(f), or 202 programs may be submitted with the Application, but owners must submit final MAP Invitations by the deadline noted on Exhibit A to Core Plan..

+- viii.
 Lender preliminary commitments are required for loans to be guaranteed under the USDA Section 538 Guaranteed Rural Rental Housing Program.
 The commitment should clearly state any USDA guarantees and fees associated with the program.
 Any grants or other forms of assistance utilized during the construction period or utilized as permanent financing must be documented. - ix.
 Applications that include costs associated with pre-development financing must provide copies of the loan documents if the loan has closed, or an original commitment from the proposed lender. - x.
 Federal Home Loan AHP financing commitment from either the Federal Home Loan Bank to the non-profit entity or to the ownership entity.
 If the commitment is to the non-profit entity, then the non-profit entity should provide a preliminary commitment to the ownership entity. - xi.
 Projects proposing the utilization of Historic Tax Credits must provide a historic tax credit syndicator letter and documentation of the designation for the subject project through the National Register. - 2.
-In the case of public financing which is under final consideration at the time of Application, but is not awarded funding, the Applicant may secure alternate financing provided related Application documents are submitted to DCA on or before the date noted on Exhibit A to Core Plan.
-Failure to provide the required documentation for USDA, FHLB-AHP, HUD alternative financing, and/or the National Historic designation as stated above may result in a Threshold failure.

-- 3. The preliminary commitments must disclose, at minimum, the following (as applicable): - i.
+The preliminary commitments must disclose, at minimum, the following (as applicable): - i.
 The purpose of the loan and use of proceeds. - ii.
 The property address. - iii.
 The loan amount. - iv.
-The interest rate applicable to the construction period.
-If the construction period rate is floating, the rate index, spread, and the frequency of adjustment must be clearly identified.
-DCA will utilize the applicable rate effective as of: - i.
-May 1, 2024 for the 2024 Competitive Round. - ii.
-May 1, 2025 for the 2025 Competitive Round. - v.
-The interest rate applicable to the permanent period.
-If the interest rate is to be fixed at the time of funding, the rate index and credit spread must be clearly identified and the indicative rate as of the date of the preliminary commitment must be provided. - vi.
-All "add-ons" to the base interest rate, including but not limited to MIP, USDA annual guarantee fee, servicing fees, Ginnie Mae guarantee fees, trustee fees, issuer fees, application fees, origination and any additional underwriting fees must be clearly identified in the commitment letter. - vii.
-The general and specific terms and conditions of the loan. - viii.
-The amortization period and term of the loan. - ix.
-Equity pricing, total capital contribution amount, an estimated pay-in schedule, and any reserve requirement. - x.
-All reserves required by the lender/syndicator, including but not limited to replacement reserves, operating deficit reserves, HUD-required program reserves, and USDA-required program reserves. - xi.
-The amount of the asset management fee, the rate of increase, and the priority of payment. - xii.
-In the case of loans to be guaranteed under the USDA Section 538 Guaranteed Rural Rental Housing Program, the lender must specify if the annual USDA guarantee fee will be paid out of the lender's principal and interest payments. - xiii.
+The interest rate applicable to the construction and permanent periods. - v.
+All "add-ons" to the base interest rate, including but not limited to MIP, USDA annual guarantee fee, servicing fees, Ginnie Mae guarantee fees, trustee fees, issuer fees, application fees, origination and any additional underwriting fees must be clearly identified in the commitment letter. - vi.
+The general and specific terms and conditions of the loan. - vii.
+The amortization period and term of the loan. - viii.
+Equity pricing, total capital contribution amount, an estimated pay-in schedule, and any reserve requirement. - ix.
+All reserves required by the lender/syndicator, including but not limited to replacement reserves, operating deficit reserves, HUD-required program reserves, and USDA-required program reserves. - x.
+The amount of the asset management fee, the rate of increase, and the priority of payment. - xi.
+In the case of loans to be guaranteed under the USDA Section 538 Guaranteed Rural Rental Housing Program, the lender must specify if the annual USDA guarantee fee will be paid out of the lender's principal and interest payments. - xii.
 Applicants are responsible for correctly reflecting the terms of the loan and determining whether the funds were originally "federal funds."